Higher Power, The Force, God Part 2

 Inner Child Part 2

 A pivotal aspect of childhood is language.
 One study found poor children heard an average of 11 million words by age three.
 Working class kids heard more than twice as much at 24 million.
 Yet children of professionals heard a whopping 43 million words, almost four times as much!
 By school age the poor kids were two years behind in language development, by age eight three and one half years behind.
-The gap grows because the more words they knew, the more they could figure out on their own.
+The gap grows because the less words they knew, the less they could figure out on their own.

-The good news is that some of the poor parents that spoke to, played with, taught, and read to their kids as much as the professionals, and their children were right there at the top of the scale despite poverty.
+The good news is that some of the poor parents that spoke to, played with, taught, and read to their kids just as much as the professionals, and their children were right there at the top of the scale despite poverty.
 Also if the professionals didn't interact with their children as much (low word count, play, reading, teaching etc.) their language and other areas suffered just like the others.

 What does this mean to you now?
 That no matter what your upbringing was, you can give yourself the attention, acceptance, affirmation, affection, and appreciation "nutrition" you need, now and for the rest of your life, so that your quality of life improves in all areas just as it did for these kids.
-So as we go through the different areas of opportunity try and think of how you can support you inner child to grow, mature, and thrive so that you too can achieve your fullest potential and happiness.
+So, as we go through the different areas of opportunity try and think of how you can support your inner child to grow, mature, and thrive so that you too can achieve your fullest potential and happiness.

 What if the home of our youth was not a safe, welcoming, and comforting place?
-What if it was a place of stress, abandonment, and abuse?
+What if instead it was a place of stress, abandonment, and abuse?
 Unfortunately for many the world become dark and frightening.
 It is said we have the choices of fight, flight, freeze or fawn.
 In brief, the "fighters" act out family dysfunction, frustration, and rage they feel in the home and consequently within themselves.

 The "flyers" run from trouble, unable to deal with it with a child's limited resources.
 The "freezers" run too, but into themselves as they shut down and close off from the confusion and angst they feel.
 The "fawners" tend to seek love and belonging by people pleasing.
 None of these youngsters gets the opportunity to be themselves, tell their truth, and feel the care and comfort they really need.

-This is vitally important as the unresolved issues of youth tend to poison and infect our thoughts, emotions, and actions through-out our lives unless we find the help and healing we need.
+This is vitally important as the unresolved issues of youth tend to poison and infect our thoughts, emotions, and actions through-out our lives unless we find the help and healing that we need.
 Only then can we move forward with the wisdom and intelligence of an adult coupled with the joy, authenticity, sincerity, spontaneity, creativity, and energy of youth.

 It seems our story was written many years ago, and we will never change.
 We prefer to believe that through focus and concentration on our upbringing we will gain the understanding and wisdom that leads to transformation.
-It usually takes years of hard painful work to uncover, clean, treat and heal the wounds of youth, but we are worth it!
+It usually takes years of hard painful work to uncover, clean, treat, and heal the wounds of youth, but we are worth it!
 To see how we got to where we are check out "Who Wrote Your Script?"

 Kids are so amazing.
 They are naturally creative, enthusiastic, authentic, kind, forgiving, and have many other wonderful attributes.
-Unfortunately many children in severely dysfunctional homes had these crushed early on.
+These attributes are so wonderful, powerful, and life changing we call them "Super Powers".
+Unfortunately, many children in severely dysfunctional homes had these crushed early on.
 Some studies indicate even those from good homes lost much of these fine qualities as they grew up in response to educational and cultural pressures to conform.
-The first step to recovering these gems is awareness, so please review , or as we like to call them - Super Powers.
+The first step to recovering these gems is awareness, so taking time to consider your past is time well spent.
+For a focused post see - Super Powers.

 A wonderful TED Talk: "Do schools kill creativity?" by Sir Ken Robinson faces this problem brilliantly.
 In it he says: "Our only hope for the future is to adopt a new concept of human psychology, one in which we start to reconstitute our concept of the richness of human capacity.
-We have to rethink the fundamental principles on which were educating our children... and by seeing our creative capacities for the richness they are.
+We have to rethink the fundamental principles on which we are educating our children... and by seeing our creative capacities for the richness they are.
 Our task is to educate their whole being, so they can face this challenging, unknown, but possibly bright future."
 For a condensed text of the video click here.

-Observing how we act, react, and respond to life stacks up over the years, particularly in youth to a standard set of emotions, feeling, beliefs, and behaviors that make up our personality.
+Observing how we act, react, and respond to life stacks up over the years, particularly in youth, and to a standard set of emotions, feeling, beliefs, and behaviors that make up our personality.
 This becomes a "set-point" we return to again and again day to day and moment to moment through-out our lives.
 Observing how this persona manifests in the world can be quite interesting.

 One such test is The Big Five Personality Test.
 It's accuracy depends on how honest we can be about ourselves, and may be skewed by what we believe versus how we really behave.
 For a quick look at how the spectrum plays out look at a post of the summary of The Big Five personality Traits (plus one).
 Knowing our "go to" traits can allow the understanding that leads to transformation.

 In closing we wish to say how much we love and cherish our inner kids, and hope to impress on others the incredible peace and healing available through our naturally sensitive, eager, and loving inner kids.
-You may find as we have that life is so much more rich and fulfilling when we let our child lead.
+You may find as we have that life is so much richer and fulfilling when we let our child lead.
 Good luck and good love!

 Stages of Development